Investment Coordinator

 What we are looking for

-- 2 – 4 years’ relevant experience in project planning and coordination or funding roles.
+- 2 – 4 years’ relevant experience in project planning and coordination, administration, or grants/funding roles (government or funding operations experience desirable).

-- Strong organisational skills, with a proven ability to manage competing priorities and meet deadlines without compromising quality.
+- Strong organisation skills, able to manage competing priorities and deadlines without compromising quality.

-- Clear and professional communication skills, both written and verbal, for a range of audiences.
+- Clear, professional written and verbal communication for a range of audiences.

 - Legal right to live and work in New Zealand.